Update on publication status

-3. Analysis of data
+Analysis of Data

 One of the MHRA’s main roles is to continually monitor the safety of medicines and vaccines during widespread use, and we have in place a proactive strategy to do this for COVID-19 vaccines.
 We also work closely with our public health partners in reviewing the effectiveness and impact that the vaccines are having to ensure benefits continue to outweigh any possible side effects.
 In addition, we work with our international counterparts to gather information on the safety of vaccines in other countries.

 Given the huge scale of the COVID-19 immunisation programme, with many millions of doses of vaccines administered over a relatively short time period, vigilance needs to be continuous, proactive and as near real-time as is possible.
 The importance of this is two-fold.
 First, we need to rapidly detect, confirm, and quantify any new risks and weigh these against the expected benefits.
 We can then take any necessary action to minimise risks to individuals.

 Secondly, we need to very quickly establish if any serious medical events which are temporally related to vaccination are merely a coincidental association.
 These associations are likely while we are still in the midst of a major national vaccination programme, and because many of the millions of people offered the vaccine in the early phase of a vaccination campaign were elderly and/or had underlying medical conditions, which increases the likelihood of unrelated illnesses occurring soon after vaccination.
 As mentioned above, the nature of Yellow Card reporting means that reported events are not always proven adverse reactions, and some may have happened regardless of vaccination.